SMARTHMALIK/Codsoft/README.md

 division.
 Allow the user to input two numbers and choose an operation to perform.
 Task 3 is  word count program:A program that counts the number of words in a given text file.
-Prompt the user to enter the file name and display the total word count.
+Prompt the user to enter the file name and display thetotal word count.
 ![image](https://github.com/SMARTHMALIK/Codsoft/assets/104513607/67f31325-7436-4f5a-bd91-a71bd242ca29)